oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

         app: atp-demo
     spec:
       # The credential files in the secret are base64 encoded twice and hence they need to be decoded for the programs to use them.
-      # This decode-creds initContainer takes care of decoding the files and writing them to a shared volume from which jdbc-app contianer
+      # This decode-creds initContainer takes care of decoding the files and writing them to a shared volume from which db-app container
       # can read them and use it for connecting to ATP.
       initContainers:
       - name: decode-creds